Maximizing Nodularity in the Ductile Iron Casting Process

 Let's discuss these considerations one by one.

-Starting off strong with purer pig iron
+Starting strong with purer pig iron

 We do not want to spend a lot of time and energy "rolling around in the mud" with our pig iron — filtering out residual elements that will interfere with nodule formation ( e.g. titanium, arsenic, lead, tin, antimony, bismuth, and especially sulfur) and/or dirty our metal matrix structure with carbides (chromium, molybdenum, vanadium, manganese).